iambasill/GadaHQ/README.md

 npm install
 ```

-3. edit a `.env.example` file in the root directory
+3. edit the `.env.example` file in the root directory

 4. Start the server
 ```bash